vrevelina/BSAN6070-CA-Revelina/CA02/README.md

 CA02.ipynb has been provided with detailed comments to help the user understand the codes.

 ## Contributors
-Version 1: Code created for CA02.ipynb, by Professor Brahma\
+Version 1: Code created for CA02.ipynb in a (.py) file, by Professor Brahma\
 Version 2: A few variable changes and comments added, by Vania Revelina